Article by Mark Trotta

 For 1947, Crosley Motors added a two-door station wagon to the line-up.
 Sales increased to 19,000 units, but much of that can be attributed to the overall new car shortage.
 Crosley was hoping for 80,000 sales in 1948, but sold about 25,000 cars, which would prove to be their best year.
 Most popular was the station wagon.
 Roll-up windows and electric wipers became options in 1949.

-From mid 1949 to mid 1950, all Crosleys used airplane-type brakes on all four wheels, but they would be short-lived.
+From mid 1949 to mid 1950, Crosleys were fitted with airplane-type brakes on all four wheels, but they would be short-lived.
 The alloy material was found to rust, which was not a problem on airplanes, but was a problem in parts of the country that used salt on roads.

 Crosley HotShot (1949-1952)